 SEXUAL VIOLENCE AND PUBLIC OUTRAGE!

-wake of sensationalist stories and comments from ill-informed politicians, the BBFC was duty bound to investigate claims that Crash (Dir.
+of sensationalist stories and comments from ill-informed politicians, the BBFC was duty bound to investigate claims that Crash (Dir.
 David Cronenberg, 1996) was obscene.
-Despite being cleared by the Board this extraordinary tale of
+Despite being cleared by the Board this extraordinary tale of alienation and

-alienation and sexual sub-cultures was still banned by Westminster Council.
-Gaspar Noe's harrowing Irreversible (2002) was reviled in some circles for having a rape scene which was almost unwatchable, but the BBFC decided to pass the film uncut
+sexual sub-cultures was still banned by Westminster Council.
+Gaspar Noe's harrowing Irreversible (2002) was reviled in some circles for having a rape scene which was almost unwatchable, but the BBFC decided to pass the film uncut because they

-because they concluded that the scene was deliberately repugnant and avoided eroticisation.
-Similarly, Michael Winterbottoms's adaptation of the Jim Thompson pulp noir novel The Killer Inside Me (2010) was passed uncut when the BBFC deemed that
+concluded that the scene was deliberately repugnant and avoided eroticisation.
+Similarly, Michael Winterbottoms's adaptation of the Jim Thompson pulp noir novel The Killer Inside Me (2010) was passed uncut when the BBFC deemed that the portrayals

 SEXUAL DEPRAVITY THROUGHOUT THE CENTURY!

 Sexual imagery is something that the BBFC has dealt with a great deal over the past century.
 The Board's attitude towards images of a sexual nature has certainly adapted over the years: for instance No Orchids for Miss Blandish (Dir.
 St John L

 Clowes, 1948) was initially described by the Monthly Film Bulletin as 'the most sickening display of brutality, perversion, sex and sadism ever to be shown on the screen' and banned by the Board, but it went on to be passed uncut with a PG on